sunghlin/temp.sunghlin.github.io/_posts/2015-05-07-How-to-Analyze-TCP-Trace.md

 This is output showing on the screen.
 ![]({{ site.baseurl }}/public/figures/tcpdump/tcpdump_trace.png)

-Well, interpreting the output from tcpdump is not my goal, so I just skip this step and talk about on options.
+Well, interpreting the output from tcpdump is not my goal, so I just skip this step and talk about options.
 There are some options I usually use:

 - Don’t resolve hostnames, ports, etc
 ^